como-usar-correccion-gamma-en-fuentes-de-luz-con-arduino

 How to use Gamma correction in light sources with Arduino

-Today we are going to talk about Gamma correction, a fundamental aspect to consider when working with light sources in which we want to vary the intensity using a processor like Arduino.
+Today we are going to look at Gamma Correction, a fundamental aspect to consider when working with light sources whose intensity we want to vary using a processor like Arduino.

-Let’s consider the simple case of an LED in which we want to vary the brightness.
+Let’s consider the simple case of an LED whose brightness we want to vary.
 Very easy, right?
 We simply use a PWM signal to turn the LED on and off as we saw in the last example of this post.

-With this, we are turning off the LED for a certain percentage of the time, so fast that we can’t see it.
-The brightness, as expected, should vary in the same ratio as the time the LED is turned off (spoiler, it’s not going to be that way).
+With this, we are turning the LED off for a certain percentage of the time, so fast that we cannot see it.
+The brightness, as expected, should vary in the same proportion as the time the LED is off (spoiler, it turns out it doesn’t).

-If you do this very simple experiment, turning on the LED according to a triangular function, you will see that the response of the LED is not at all linear.
-In fact, your LED will be “practically on” most of the time, and the decrease and increase in brightness will occur in a very short period of time.
+If you do this very simple experiment, turning the LED on with a triangular function, you will see that the LED’s response is not linear at all.
+In fact, your LED will be “on almost all the time,” and the decrease and increase in brightness will occur in a very short time interval.

 How can this be?
-What is happening here?
-Ah, my friend… this is where Gamma correction comes in.
+What’s happening here?
+Ah, my friend… that’s where Gamma Correction comes in.

-What is happening is that your eye-brain is deceiving you.
-Your visual perception system is designed to work in a high range and to be especially sensitive to changes in low light.
+What’s happening is that your eye-brain is deceiving you.
+Your visual perception system is designed to function over a wide range and to be especially sensitive to changes in low brightness.

-Even assuming that your emitter’s response is linear (which, in many cases, we can assume to be true) it is your perception of light that is not linear with respect to the amount of light it perceives.
+Even assuming your emitter’s response is linear (which, in many cases, we can assume to be true), it is your perception of light that is not linear relative to the amount of light it perceives.

-That is, when your “eye-brain” sees an LED lit at 50% (half on or half off, depending on how optimistic you are) your perception is not “it’s shining at 50%“.
+That is, when your “eye-brain” sees an LED at 50% brightness (half on or half off, depending on how optimistic you are), your perception is not “it’s shining at 50%”.

-The human visual perception follows an approximately potential form.
+Human visual perception follows an approximately power-law shape.
 Something similar to the orange curve in the following graph.

 2018-11-19-15_57_37-correcion-gamma.xlsx-excel

-In order for the perception to match the desired value (grey curve, completely linear), we need to apply a correction to the values we apply to the light source.
+For the perception to match the value we desire (gray curve, perfectly linear), we need to apply a correction to the values we send to the light source.

 Too weird?
 Well, that’s how your brain works.

-In case it still seems too weird to you and to show how important the effect of gamma correction is, let’s try to illustrate it with a small numerical example.
+In case it still seems too strange and to show how important the effect of Gamma Correction is, let’s try to illustrate it with a small numerical example.

-Suppose you want to turn on an LED at 30% brightness by applying a PWM between 0 and 255.
-The “logical” thing would be to apply a value of 0.3 * 255 to the PWM, that is, around 77.
+Suppose you want to light an LED at 30% brightness by applying a PWM value between 0 and 255.
+The “logical” thing would be to apply a PWM value of 0.3 * 255, that is, around 77.

-But, if we look at the perception curve (orange) with a value of 77, you would perceive a brightness around 65%.
+But, if we look at the perception curve (orange), with a value of 77 you would perceive a brightness of around 65%.
 More than double what you expected!

-To obtain a relationship really around 30% brightness, you should apply a value of 8 (yes, only 8 out of 255).
-As you can see, the difference between applying gamma correction or not is enormous.
+To actually get a brightness of around 30%, you should apply a value of 8 (yes, only 8 out of 255).
+As you can see, the difference between applying or not applying Gamma Correction is huge.

-This becomes even more important when working with RGB lights or LED strips.
-If we do not take gamma correction into account, the color obtained will be completely different from what we intended to obtain.
+This is even more important when working with RGB lights or LED strips.
+If we don’t take Gamma Correction into account, the resulting color will be completely different from the one we intended to obtain.

-Fortunately, applying Gamma correction in a processor like Arduino is very simple.
-Simply we must correct the value that we are going to send to the PWM (or to the controller we are using).
+Fortunately, applying Gamma Correction on a processor like Arduino is very simple.
+We simply need to correct the value we are going to send to the PWM (or to the controller we are using).

-One way to do this is to use a table with the corrections that includes the gamma correction values needed for an 8-bit value.
+One way to do it is to use a lookup table with the corrections that contains the necessary gamma correction values for an 8-bit value.

 const static uint8_t PROGMEM GammeTable8[] = {